memflow/memflow/README.md

 memflow uses a plugin based approach and is capable of loading different physical memory backends (so-called [`connectors`](#connectors)) at runtime.
 On top of the physical memory backends memflow is also capable of loading plugins for interfacing with a specific target OS at runtime.

 To get started, you want to at least install one connector.
-On Linux based hosts you can simply execute the `install.sh` found in each connector repository to install the connector.
-When running `./install.sh --system` the connector is installed system-wide.
-When omitting the `--system` argument the connector is just installed for the current user.

-When using the memflow-daemon it is required to install each connector system-wide (or at least under the root user) so the daemon can access it.
-Some connectors also require elevated privileges, which might also require them to be accessible from the root user.

-Note that all connectors should be built with the `--all-features` flag to be accessible as a dynamically loaded plugin.
+For that, use the [memflowup](https://github.com/memflow/memflowup) utility.

+### Manual installation

 The recommended installation locations for connectors on Linux are:
 ```